-HORIZON-WIDERA-2027-WIDENING-03: ERA Fellowships
+HORIZON-WIDERA-2027-03-WIDENING-01: ERA Fellowships

-Call: ERA Fell Call: ERA Fellowships Specific condit ions Indicative budget The total indicative budget for the topic is EUR 8.00 million.
-Type of Action TMA Postdoctoral Fellowships - European Fellowships Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: To be eligible to this call the host organisation must be located in an eligible Widening country.
-The proposals submitted under the ERA Fellowships must fulfil all the admissibility and eligibility conditions of the MSCA Postdoctoral Fellowships 2027 and pass all the thresholds for that call.
-Award criteria The criteria are described in General Annex D. The following exceptions apply: For application of the general award criteria, including weighting and thresholds, see the specific conditions at the end of the MSCA Work Programme part.
-For admissibility, eligibility criteria, procedure and legal and financial set-up of the Grant Agreement see exceptions and specific conditions for MSCA

-Postdoctoral Fellowships - European Fellowships in the MSCA Work Programme part.
+Call: ERA Fel Call: ERA Fellowships Specific condi Specific conditions Indicative budget The total indicative budget for the topic is EUR 8.00 million.
+Type of Action TMA Postdoctoral Fellowships - European Fellowships Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: To be eligible to this call the host organisation must be located in a Widening country.
+Procedure The procedure is described in General Annex F. The following exceptions apply: Seals of Excellence will be awarded to applications exceeding all of the evaluation thresholds set out in this work programme but which cannot be funded due to lack of budget available to the call.
+Other conditions For application of the general award criteria, including weighting and thresholds, see the specific conditions at the end of the MSCA Work Programme part.
+For admissibility, eligibility criteria, procedure and legal and financial set-up of the Grant Agreement see exceptions and specific conditions for MSCA Postdoctoral Fellowships - European Fellowships in the MSCA Work Programme part.
+The MSCA Postdoctoral Fellowships 2027 model grant agreement will be used to the ERA Fellowships.
 The expected EU contribution depends on the number of person-months requested.
 For the applicable unit contributions, see specific conditions for MSCA Postdoctoral Fellowships - European Fellowships in the MSCA Work Programme part.
+In order to apply for the ERA Fellowships call, applicants must submit their proposal to the Marie Skłodowska-Curie actions (MSCA) Postdoctoral Fellowships 2027.
+The application to the (MSCA) Postdoctoral Fellowships 2027 will be automatically resubmitted to this call in case the proposal fails to reach an adequate place in the ranking to be funded.
+This simplified submission procedure to the ERA Fellowships call presents applicants moving to Widening countries with an additional funding opportunity but there is the possibility to opt out during the application stage.
+ERA Fellowships will be implemented applying the award criteria, scoring and threshold for Marie Skłodowska-Curie actions.
+The ranking order for the ERA Fellowships call will follow the MSCA Postdoctoral Fellowships 2027 call scores and evaluation procedure and proposals will also retain the scores and comments included in the Evaluation Summary Report (ESR) of this call.
+The proposals submitted under the ERA Fellowships must fulfil all the admissibility and eligibility conditions of the MSCA Postdoctoral Fellowships 2027 and pass all the thresholds for that call.
 Other requirement The part of the MSCA Work Programme referring to synergies with the Euratom Research and Training Programme 2021-2025 does not apply to the ERA Fellowships.